 You will find holiday apartments in Apartmán Romanna*.
 A double bed in the bedroom and a sofa bed in the living room can accommodate up to 4 people.
 Ski rental and ski slopes are easily accessible.

 The Mucha Apartments* offer another holiday apartment for 3-5 persons.
 Living room, bedroom, kitchen and bathroom with shower as well as whirlpool, sauna and relaxation room ensure a relaxing stay.
 A rich breakfast provides fresh energy for hiking or skiing.
-Pets are allowed.
+Pets are allowed for holidays in the Mala Fatra Mountains.

 On the northern edge of the Krivanska Fatra